covcom/300CEM/Week_03_XML_and_Gradle/README.md

     * By now you've seen how to use xml to provide system resources such as layouts, dimensions, strings, integers.
 In the codes above you see how to access them.
 For example, `R.layout.activity_main` refers to the layout xml file 'activity_main.xml', and `R.integer.depreciation` refers to the depreciation rate we added in strings.xml.
     * R is a class automatically generated by Android Studio by collecting system resources available.
 In the system resource folder, i.e. the 'res' folder, folder name matters but file name does not.
 For example, you can rename your 'strings.xml' as 'stringsForSql.xml' and it'll still work.
 But if you rename the folder 'valuesForSql' it'll stop working.
     * Line `textViewBlock.setMovementMethod(new ScrollingMovementMethod());` is to make TextView scrollable.
 This needs to work in pair with `android:scrollbars="vertical"` attribute in xml.
     * In Java, you need to be really careful with integer division.
 For example, 5/10 in Java will give you 0.
 This is because Java doesn't count decimal values if both operands are integers.
-To get around this, you can use 5/10.0, in which case both operands are automatcially converted to higher precision (double) and will produce the desired output.
+To get around this, you can use 5/10.0, in which case both operands are automatically converted to higher precision (double) and will produce the desired output.

 3. Insert the following two lines into `onButtonClick` to initialize price and engine